Go back blog

 To ensure that your shell script is executable before checking it into your repository also run the following commands:

-1sudo chmod +x service_account.json.gpg
+sudo chmod +x service_account.json.gpg

-2sudo chmod +x release.keystore.gpg
+sudo chmod +x release.keystore.gpg

 In the end make sure you delete these files: